askmeegs/istiobyexample/content/authorization.md

 2. **users**: stores purchase history
 3. **inventory**: loads new shoe models into shoes.

 We want to authorize the inventory service to be able to `POST` data to the shoes services, and then lock down all access to the users service.
-To do this, we will create two `AuthorizationPolicies`: one for `shoes`, and one for `users.
+To do this, we will create two `AuthorizationPolicies`: one for `shoes`, and one for `users`.

 Before deploying any policies, we can access both shoes and users from inside the inventory service's application container.